-CONCLUSION
+IN CONCLUSION

+Long-term Compensation Plans are vital tools in the creation of a company's long-term success.

-Long-term compensation plans should be seriously considered for privately held companies for the reasons stated above.
-In a nutshell, they can help companies attract, retain and engage the talent they require to drive the company's longer-range vision.
-These plans, however, should be carefully selected, designed and implemented with appropriate communications to ensure they achieve the desired results.
-A well-thought-out plan can have a very positive long-term impact, while a poorly designed plan can result in an extremely negative outcome.
-13
+They can help companies attract, retain, and engage the talent they require to drive the company's long-range vision.

+These plans, however, should be carefully selected, designed, and implemented with appropriate communications to ensure they achieve the desired results.

+A well thought out plan can have a very positive long-term impact, while a poorly designed plan can result in an extremely negative outcome.

-About Overture
+About The Overture Group

-The Overture Group finds the right people for your organization so you can keep moving- and pick up speed.
-As one of the Midwest's premier search and compensation consulting firms, we tap into a vast network of professionals and executives to find your fit.
-With expertise in every element of the hiring process, we can guide you from pre-search preparation to postplacement onboarding.
-We'll find you people so perfect, you won't be able to imagine how you ever got along without them.
+The Overture Group finds the right people for your organization so you can keep moving forward - and pick up speed.
+As the Midwest's premier Search and Compensation consulting firm, we tap into a vast network of professionals and executives to find your fit.
+With expertise in every element of the hiring process, we can guide you from pre-search preparation to post-placement onboarding.